 Frances has lived in the Reno/Sparks area for the past 29 years.
 Her professional background is in retail banking and credit union management.
-Currently she is the branch manager for US Bank – a position she has held for the past nine years.
+Currently she is the branch manager for US Bank – a position she has held for the past ten years.
 Frances is an advocate for mental health and animal rights issues and her love of travel has found her in countries all over the world and throughout the US.
 Through her travels she has become passionate about cultural diversity as well as developing a sincere and strong love of where she has been fortunate enough to live her life – the US.
 Frances enjoys spending time with family, gardening, reading and visiting sports stadiums to cheer on the local teams as she works toward her goal of visiting every major league baseball park in the country.

 Rod was born in Denver Colorado, and moved around a lot in his early childhood years, landing in Southern California.
 He graduated from Villa Park High School, in Orange County, and went to San Jose State University, where he met his lovely wife, Doris.
 Rod retired from a career in Retailing and Warehousing and Distribution in 2014.
 Rod has been a Cactus nerd for decades and has an extensive collection of cold hardy cactus that survive the Winters of Northern Nevada.
 Rod’s goal, since becoming involved with the May Arboretum seven years ago, is to help develop a Cactus and Succulent Garden for the Botanical Garden, where he works as a part-time seasonal and volunteers his time in the off-season.
 Rod has taken several Eco-tourism trips to see Cactus and Succulents in their native habitats in Mexico and South Africa, not to mention the Desert Southwest.

 Liz was raised in the Reno/Sparks area and attended the University of Nevada, Reno